pryv/dev-site/source/getting-started-customer.md

 The login request will be done toward our John Smith account.

 In the following request, replace the variable `{trusted_origin}` by an [Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) that is trusted in your Pryv.io configuration.

+Pryv.io default configuration allows all subdomains as trusted.
+Hence, you can use for example `https://sw.{domain}` as `Origin`.

 ```bash
 curl -X POST \